You’re not alone. Approximately 83% of CPAP patients quit or are inconsistent in their therapy.

 Traveling during inclement weather or to remote surroundings can lead to problems with power reliability.
 These scenarios require you to choose between carrying a back-up battery or going without your treatment.
 This also contributes to higher failure or non-compliance rates.

 The process is simple.
-First, come in for a consultation, together we’ll determine if this is the right option for you.
+First, schedule your Zoom consultation, together we’ll determine if this is the right option for you.
 If it is, we’ll coordinate with your insurance company for coverage.

 Second, we’ll custom fit your new oral appliance.